Shorelines

 - opens in a new windowLiving Shorelines is a term used to define a number of shoreline protection options that allow for natural coastal processes to remain through the strategic placement of plants, stone, sand fill, and other structural and organic materials.

-- Shore Stewards/WSU Extension Services: opens in a new window Guide for Shoreline Livingopens PDF file
+- Shore Stewards/WSU Extension Services: Guide for Shoreline Living

-- Soft Shoreline Stabilization: opens in a new windowShoreline Master Program Planning and Implementation Guidanceopens PDF file
+- Soft Shoreline Stabilization: Shoreline Master Program Planning and Implementation Guidance

-- Washington State AquaƟc Habitat Guidelines Program: opens in a new windowMarine Shoreline Design Guidelinesopens PDF file
+- Washington State AquaƟc Habitat Guidelines Program: Marine Shoreline Design Guidelines

-- Vegetation Management: opens in a new windowA Guide for Puget Sound Bluff Property Ownersopens PDF file
+- Vegetation Management: A Guide for Puget Sound Bluff Property Owners

 - opens in a new windowShoreline Management and Stabilization Using Vegetation